The article was originally published on 02/02/2020 and was updated on 12/20/2024

 While it is valuable to have relationships between projects, it is most helpful to understand the role in which these relationships play.

+OSLC acknowledges this need for roles with the definition of Domains.
+These Domains define a collection of vocabularies which are artifact types, relationship types, and attribute types.
 For example, the Requirements Management domain defines what a requirement is, how to group requirements together into collections, and how to relate/link requirements to themselves and other Domains.

-OSLC demands tools to provide from each application rich previews, creation dialogs, and a selector to find (and link) existing artifacts.
+These common artifact shapes make it easier to define common standard relationships between tools for users.
+The pattern of simple interfaces and unique implementations continues in the user interface.
+OSLC demands tools to provide each application with rich previews, creation dialogs, and a selector to find (and link) existing artifacts.
 Each of these widgets enables the embedded access of one tool within another and realizing the seamless experience of OSLC while navigating the enterprise.

 The purpose of OSLC is to collaborate between tools.
 Collaboration mandates that an application can consistently locate an artifact, the same artifact, using a standard address.